You are here

 Volunteer in a Citizens Advice Bureau

-Become a volunteer adviser or administrator, or get involved in social policy, fundraising, IT, communications and social media, and more.
+You might become a volunteer adviser or administrator, or get involved in social policy, fundraising, IT, communications and social media, and more.

 Volunteering from Citizens Advice Scotland on Vimeo.

-Why volunteer in a Citizens Advice Bureau?
+Why volunteer in a Citizens Advice Bureau (CAB)?

 There are lots of reasons why you might want to volunteer in your local bureau: